-The COVID pandemic has had an adverse effect on business, with many industries unable to convert new customers in the way they did a few months back.
+The COVID pandemic has harmed business, with many industries unable to convert new customers as they did a few months back.
 The average conversion rate for Google Ads by industry stands at 5.63 percent, lower than the CVR in the previous years.
 Since March this year, advertisers have been struggling with their paid ads, with most experiencing significantly lower conversion rates for their ad campaigns.

 Dining & Nightlife had the highest conversion rate at 15.64 percent.
 It was followed by Legal with a CVR of 10.08 percent.
-The majority of the industries had a CVR of between 5 – 7 percent.
+Most industries had a CVR of between 5 – 7 percent.

 On the other hand, the display network has significantly lower conversion rates, with the highest CVR witnessed in the Automotive industry (4.81 percent).
 The average CVR for the display network is 0.93 percent.

-Despite the low conversion rates, many businesses have been able to pivot and come up with better conversion rate optimization techniques.
-Restaurateurs, for instance, are turning to take out meals to make up for the low numbers they receive in their dining halls.
+Despite the low conversion rates, many businesses have been able to pivot and develop better conversion rate optimization techniques.
+Restaurateurs, for instance, are turning to take-out meals to compensate for the low numbers they receive in their dining halls.
 Similarly, automotive dealers have adjusted to show their inventory online because very few people are willing to visit a dealership in person.

 Average cost per action (CPA) by industry

 Figure 4: Average cost per action by industry.
 Source – WordStream